Post Cereal Nutrition & Production Information

 How your favorite cereals are made, nutrition, and more.

-At Post Consumer Brands, we make a variety of delicious cereals and snacks that you and your family love.
+At Post Consumer Brands, we make a variety of delicious cereals, snacks, and pet foods that you and your family love.
 Learn more about the nutritional information and production processes for our most popular product, cereal!

 What can you tell me about the nutritional information for cereal?

-Cereal servings can range from a quarter cup to 1 1/2 cups.
-Some cereals are a good or excellent source of fiber, like Grape-Nuts® cereal, and others cereals contain whole grains, like Shredded Wheat cereal, while some cereals are just plain indulgent and tasty!
-Many cereals also contain essential vitamins and minerals.
+Cereal servings can range from 1/4 cup to 1 3/4 cups.
+Some cereals are an excellent source of fiber and contain whole grains, like Grape-Nuts® cereal and Shredded Wheat cereal, while other cereals are just plain indulgent and tasty!
+Many cereals also provide essential vitamins and minerals.
 Learn more about how to read nutrition labels.

 It is always important to check the label and the nutrition facts panel of the cereal you are purchasing or consuming so you can get accurate details.
 Nutrition facts may vary by product type and brand.